baharaks/pizza_angle/README.md

 This project is open-source and available under the MIT license.
 Please see the LICENSE file for full details.

 This README provides a basic outline of the project.
 Depending on the specific implementation details and requirements of the scripts, further customization and detailed instructions may be necessary.

+Todo list:
+1. Adding an object detection before the angle detector to detect and localize the pizza slices
+2. Using a triangle detection to detect the border of the pizza slice and use a geometry equation to calculate the angle.
+3. Create a datset/database with more data points.